OHI-Science/bhi-1.0-archive/baltic2015/prep/CW/trash/tra_prep.md

 3. Goal model Potential path forward:
 -------------------------------------

-**Status**: 2010 modeled values / ref point
+**Status**: 2015 modeled values / ref point 2010
-**Ref pt**: maximum for Europe in 2010 or 2025 (explored below) **Trend**: use projected 2025 data to get 5-year trend?
-Or just use trend for a different CW component as the trend of the whole goal.
+**Trend**: use projected 2025 data to get 5-year trend?
+Or just use trend for a different CW component as the trend of the whole goal?

 ``` r
 library(readxl) # install.packages('readxl')